Key Takeaways

 • When to replace key accessories

-This oversight by a medical professional should improve the efficacy of your treatment.
+This oversight by a medical professional should improve the efficacy of your treatment .
 Without the guidance of your doctor, CPAP therapy may fail to improve your symptoms.
 Additionally, a prescription allows you to receive reimbursement through your health insurance plan for your CPAP unit and other necessary CPAP accessories.

 Be wary of any retailers willing to sell you a CPAP without a prescription.
 The CPAP units they’re selling may not be FDA-approved.

-How Do You Get a CPAP Prescription?
+How to Get a CPAP Prescription

 • Frequent and severe snoring